brett-at-f5/f5-office365-ip-url-automation/README.md

-# Office 365 IP Address and URL Web Service Automation for BIG-IP
+# Office 365 IP and URL Web Service Automation for BIG-IP

 ## Synopsis